Christmas in Sicily is simply magical.

 Christmas in Sicily is more a celebration of tradition, family and religion rather than gifts and Santa Claus.
 And there’s so much proud heritage and history to celebrate and experience that Sicilians begin the festivities on the 8th of December, the official start of the festive season in Sicily – be sure to not miss everything it has to offer for a curious tourist!

 Feast of the Immaculate Conception

 And why specifically the 8th of December?
 In Sicily, this is the feast day of the Immaculate Conception or also known as the L’Immacolata Concezione in Italian.
 It’s a public holiday dedicated and celebrated in the name of the Virgin Mary.

-This very day is when the hibernating villages, towns and cities bloom into a wonderland of elaborate decorations, looming pine trees, bustling knick-knack markets and alluring smells that come from the popular stalls selling actual roasted chestnuts.
-It’s a storybook come to life, and Christmas is the main character.
+This very day is when the hibernating villages, towns and cities bloom into a wonderland of elaborate decorations, looming pine trees, bustling knick-knack markets and alluring smells that come from the popular stalls selling roasted chestnuts.
+It’s a storybook that comes to life, and Christmas is the main character.

 Novena di Natale